thanhtunguet/RancherHub/README.md

 3. Select services and choose target environment
 4. Click "Sync" to synchronize service configurations
 5. Review sync history for operation details

+### Using Generic Kubernetes Clusters

+1. **Setup Generic Cluster Sites**:
+   - Navigate to "Generic Clusters" in the sidebar
+   - Click "Add Cluster Site"
+   - Enter a name for your cluster (e.g., "Production EKS")
+   - Upload or paste your kubeconfig file
+   - The system will validate the kubeconfig and test the connection
+   - Once validated, the cluster site will be saved

+2. **Creating App Instances with Generic Clusters**:
+   - Navigate to "App Instances"
+   - Click "Add App Instance"
+   - Select cluster type: "Rancher" or "Generic"
+   - If "Generic" is selected:
+     - Choose a generic cluster site from the dropdown
+     - Select a namespace (loaded from the cluster)
+   - Complete the form and create the app instance

+3. **Cross-Cluster Synchronization**:
+   - Services, ConfigMaps, and Secrets can be synced between Rancher and generic clusters
+   - Select source and target app instances (can be different cluster types)
+   - Perform sync operations as usual - the adapter pattern handles the differences automatically

+4. **Kubeconfig Requirements**:
+   - Must be valid YAML format
+   - Must have a current-context set
+   - Must include cluster, context, and user information
+   - See `docs/_guides/kubeconfig-setup.md` for detailed kubeconfig generation guide

 ### Using Harbor Registry Integration